Neural Exploitation and Exploration of Contextual Bandits: Introduction

+However, existing exploration strategies may not effectively handle both types of exploration.
+Specifically, UCB-based approaches (e.g., \citep{zhou2020neural}) select an arm based on the estimated reward \( f_1(\bx; \btheta^1) \) plus its confidence bound radius (a positive value).
+As a result, these approaches may perform poorly when \( f_1(\bx; \btheta^1) \) overestimates \( h(\bx) \) (downward exploration required).
+On the other hand, TS-based methods (e.g., \cite{wang2021neural}) select arms based on a reward sampled from a distribution where the mean is \( f_1(\bx; \btheta^1) \).
+However, this distribution is not dynamically adapted for upward or downward exploration.
+Finally, epsilon-greedy algorithms (e.g., \cite{auer2002using}) randomly select arms with a certain probability, making them unable to directly adjust to the upward or downward exploration.

-\begin{enumerate} \item We propose a novel neural exploitation-exploration strategy in contextual bandits, EE-Net, where another neural network is assigned to learn the potential gain compared to the current reward estimate for adaptive exploration. \item Under mild assumptions of over-parameterized neural networks, we provide an instance-based $\widetilde{\mathcal{O}}(\sqrt{T})$ regret upper bound of for \sysn, where the complexity term in this bound is easier to interpret, and this bound improves by a multiplicative factor of $\sqrt{\log T}$ and is independent of either the input or the effective dimension, compared to related bandit algorithms. \item We conduct experiments on four real-world datasets, showing that EE-Net outperforms baselines, including linear and neural versions of $\epsilon$-greedy, TS, and UCB. \end{enumerate} Next, we discuss the problem definition in Sec.\ref{sec:prob}, elaborate on the proposed \sysn in Sec.\ref{sec:method}, and present our theoretical analysis in Sec.\ref{sec:analysis}.
+In this paper, we propose a novel neural exploration strategy named "EE-Net", to adaptively perform upward and downward exploration.
+Similar to other neural bandits, EE-Net has an exploitation network $f_1$ to estimate the reward for each arm by exploiting the collected data.
+The crucial difference from existing works is that EE-Net has an exploration network $f_2$ that leverages the underlying exploitation information of $f_1$ to learn the "potential gain" of an arm compared to its current estimated reward.
+The input of the exploration network $f_2$ is the gradient of $f_1$ to incorporate the information of arm contexts and the discriminative ability of $f_1$.
+The ground truth for training $f_2$ is the potential gain, which is the residual between the observed reward and the estimated reward by $f_1$.
+This potential gain effectively indicates the direction for exploration, guiding $f_2$ to make upward or downward exploration.
+Ultimately, the two neural networks, $f_1$ and $f_2$, work together to select the arms.
+Figure \ref{fig:structure} depicts the architecture of \sysn.
+To sum up, the contributions of this paper can be summarized as follows: \begin{enumerate} \item We propose a novel neural exploration strategy in contextual bandits, EE-Net, where another neural network is assigned to learn the potential gain compared to the current reward estimate for adaptive exploration, in addition to the neural network that exploits the collected data for exploitation. \item Under mild assumptions of over-parameterized neural networks, we provide an instance-based $\widetilde{\mathcal{O}}(\sqrt{T})$ regret upper bound of for \sysn, where the complexity term in this bound is easier to interpret, and this bound is at least as good as the existing works. \item We conduct experiments on real-world datasets, showing that EE-Net outperforms baselines, including linear and neural versions of $\epsilon$-greedy, TS, and UCB. \end{enumerate} Next, we discuss the problem definition in Sec.\ref{sec:prob}, elaborate on the proposed \sysn in Sec.\ref{sec:method}, and present our theoretical analysis in Sec.\ref{sec:analysis}.
 In the end, we provide the empirical evaluation (Sec.\ref{sec:exp}) and conclusion (Sec.\ref{sec:conclusion}).